 Good programmers are scholars in their own right.
 Good programmers listen to other’s and they listen to your requirements.
 Good programmers have skills applicable to any industry.
 There is only so much our brains can pack in, in any line of work, and so I’m not sure if it is even feasible to just absorb programming alongside other years of schooling.
 Your passion alone has to drive it.

-If one can avoid Dunning-Kruger; then on top of other digital literacy skills, a little can go a long way, which I think might be the important thing to take away.
+And if one can avoid the Dunning-Kruger effect as they enter later stage careers; then on top of other digital literacy skills, a little can go a long way, which I think might be the important thing to take away.